-John Chatmas, Jr is the CEO.
-He graduated from University of Texas at Austin with a degree in finance.
-He’s worked for Smith Barney, Morgan Stanley and Morgan Keegan & Company Private Client Group.
-He acquired Virtus, which became Waterloo Capital Management in 2012.
+John Chatmas is the owner and CEO.
+With a degree in finance from the University of Texas at Austin, he has worked for Smith Barney, Morgan Stanley and Morgan Keegan & Company Private Client Group.
+He acquired Virtus, which became Waterloo Capital Management, in 2012.

 Waterloo Capital Management Investment Philosophy

-The company prides itself on an allocation model that’s “structured, systematic and emotion-free.”
+The practice describes its allocation model as “structured, systematic and emotion-free.”
 The approach has four main tenets:

 - The university-endowment model: Based on how endowment managers position portfolios, this model helps keep your assets protected during periods of volatility.